houzhenggang/builder/README.md

 --------------------------------------------
 To build weimarnetz images on your own, you need some preparation steps and one line together with some options for hardware, features and packages.
 The commands are shown below.

-All config options reside in openwrt-config/ and consist of fragments of openwrt config files or patch scripts you need to modify some files.
-You can add your own config file,hardware files must be named ```config_HARDWARE.NAME.txt```, features names are ```config_NAME.txt```.
+All config options reside in `openwrt-config/` and consist of fragments of openwrt config files or patch scripts we need to modify some files.
+You can add your own config files , hardware files must be named ```config_HARDWARE.NAME.txt```, features names are ```config_NAME.txt```.
-Patch files must be saved in openwrt-patches/ and their name should descripe what they do.
+Patch files must be saved in `openwrt-patches/` and their name should descripe what they do.
+Patch file need to be compatible with OpenWRT.
+For instructions look [here](https://wiki.openwrt.org/doc/devel/patches)

 With meta files we can group hardware bundles, patches and feature packs to use cases.
 They are named ```config_meta.NAME.txt```.